W3DMJ/winlink-configuration/README.md

 Currently this configuration requires the username to be: pi

+# Pre-Installation
+Login to the Raspberry Pi using the username pi
+type: 'sudo apt update && sudo apt upgrade -y && sudo apt autoremove -y' press enter once that is complete
+type: 'sudo apt install git' then press enter

+The installation script will take care of the reset of the packages.

 # Installation
 At a terminal type 'git clone https://github.com/W3DMJ/winlink-configuration.git' Change the directory to winlink-configuration by typing 'cd winlink-configuration'